RazoomGD/geode-object-groups/Configuring Object Groups v2.md

 ![alt text](<assets/Configuring Object Groups v2/1743476309288_image.png>)

 - To add one ore more objects to the group, select objects that you want to add in editor and press the upper button.
 If you have the focused button within the group, new objects will be added starting from its position
+  - **Important:** starting from Object Groups v2.1.0 it is not necessary to place object in editor to add it to the group.
+If there is a focused button, that button will be added to the group.
+  - **Important 2:** Starting from Object Groups v2.1.0 on PC it is possible to add objects to the group by holding `shift` and clicking on the object button. (this option is disabled by default, so you have to enable this option in settings to use it)

 - To remove the button from the group, select it and press the lower button.